-If the alternate sexual interpretation has any merit, the following is what others believe.
+If the alternate sexual interpretation has any merit then this is what happened.
 Some scholars interpret Lot's gesture of offering his daughters to the mob as implying that the Sodomites wanted to humiliate the foreigners by raping them.
 Maybe they [ the foreigners] would be killed afterwards.
 Perhaps this is what 1 Corinthians 6:9 is talking about when it says that men raping other men will not inherit the kingdom of God.
 If Lot was trying to offer his daughters to be raped by the mob as a substitute for the men, then he knew the Sodomites had heterosexual desire and were hence either heterosexual or bisexual; not homosexual.
 I could also accept that the rape of both men and women, murder and / or other cruelties were all going on.
-However, the Bible doesn't specifically say that the Sodomites wanted to sleep with the men.
-The Bible has shown that in this context, and by a verse reference, that ya-da should be interpreted as "know" and not "have sex with."
-So even if the sexual sense is meant, the story of Sodom isn't a good example that the Bible condemns homosexuals; meaning people that are born gay.
+However, the Bible doesn't specifically say that only the male Sodomites wanted to sleep with the men.
+It's also possible that the female Sodomites (Sodomitesses) wanted to sleep with the angels too (see 2nd Note).
+Or it's possible that the sexual interpretation isn't correct.
+The Bible has shown that in this context, and by the (Wis.
+19:13-14) reference, that ya-da may need to be interpreted as "know" and not "have sex with."
+Nevertheless, if the sexual sense is meant, the story of Sodom isn't a good example that the Bible condemns homosexuals; meaning people that are born gay.
 That's because the men didn’t want to have sex with the men out of lust, but wanted to rape them.
 Nothing was consensual.
+The “rape” would have been done to “reproach” them or “treat them shamefully.”
+The Shemitic verb: “to reproach (insult, mock)” also evolved to have the extended meanings of: “to treat shamefully” or “to rape” because of conduct like this.
+(Judith 9:2) says that Dinah was sexually assaulted and raped “for a reproach.”
 However, many scholars believe the "homosexual interpretation" is a reinterpretation of the Sodom story.
 This conclusion is due in part because the incident at Gibeah is very similar to the Sodom incident.
 If we transfer those details to the Sodom story then we see a picture of Lot opening the door and seeing a mob of men with torches ready to burn down the house to kill all inside.
 In fear of his life and everyone else inside, Lot offers his married virgin daughters to the men of Sodom because he knew they were like the surrounding cities that raped virgins and other men's wives.
 So we know why Lot would offer his daughters to the mob; and it wasn't because they were homosexuals or wanted to sleep with the men.
-Separately, the 1 Corinthians 6:9 reference of men raping men could refer to incidents with slaves, captives, during war time, prison or by normal citizens in the respective country.
+Separately, the 1 Corinthians 6:9 reference of men raping men could refer to incidents with slaves, captives, during war time, prison or by certain citizens in the respective country.

 Homosexuals and heterosexuals generally have issues with the interpretations ignorant and / or bias people give about the Sodom story.
 A lot of passive gay men like manly men and wouldn't have any desire penetrating or raping heterosexual men.
 They would see penetrating a man as taking away his manliness, which they wouldn't want to do.
 Consider when you heterosexuals penetrate your wives or girlfriends.
 Generally your woman companion doesn't have the desire or want to penetrate you.
 Passive gay men think like women.
 The role of penetrator isn't necessarily what they want to be unless their partner wants it.
 Concerning heterosexuals, they generally don't accept that they would be raping other men if they aren't attracted to them.
 So a cultural or influencing force is going on here.
 Decent people, regardless of their sexual orientation, don't act like this.